Paul Fontaine: Life

-The Fontaines returned to Worcester in 1941, where Paul held a factory job and painted regularly, successfully submitting a number of watercolors for governmental tours.
-During this period he also founded the Worcester Artists Group with Herbert Barnett, showed in Boston at the Grace Horn Galleries, and built a studio behind his mother's house, known as "Rocky Tor."
-Paul Fontaine was drafted in 1943 and sent to Italy where he worked as an illustrator, also painting commissions for the US Army and Red Cross.
-The Fontaines' first daughter, Carol, was born in 1943 in Worcester, MA.
-Starting in 1945, Paul worked as an Army cartographer in Paris, finally settling in Frankfurt as the graphic director for the Army's regional headquarters.
-There, his work included posters and brochures.
-Paul stayed in this position until 1953, which allowed him the opportunity to live in Frankfurt as the city and its artistic community were rebuilt.
-During the late 1940s, Paul's Italian watercolors also toured to acclaim in the United States in an exhibition organized by Virginia Fontaine that brought his work to Milwaukee and Ripon, WI; Kalamazoo, MI; Bloomington, IN; and Boston, MA.
-In 1948, the Fontaines' second daughter, Eugenie (Paula), was born in Frankfurt.
+In 1941, Paul Fontaine returned to Worcester where he worked in a factory and painted regularly.
+He submitted several watercolors for government tours and founded the Worcester Artists Group with Herbert Barnett.
+He also exhibited his work at the Grace Horn Galleries in Boston and built a studio behind his mother's house known as “Rocky Tor.”
+In 1943, Fontaine was drafted and sent to Italy where he worked as an illustrator and painted commissions for the US Army and Red Cross.
+His first daughter, Carol, was born that same year in Worcester.
+In 1945, Fontaine began working as an Army cartographer in Paris before settling in Frankfurt as the graphic director for the Army's regional headquarters.
+He remained in this position until 1953 and was able to witness the rebuilding of the city's artistic community.
+During the late 1940s, Fontaine's Italian watercolors toured the United States to acclaim in an exhibition organized by Virginia Fontaine.
+His second daughter, Eugenie (Paula), was born in Frankfurt in 1948.

 In 1953, the Fontaines moved to Darmstadt, where Paul became the art director for Stars and Stripes, the Army's European circular.
 This was his principal source of income until his retirement in 1969 at age 55.
-The Fontaines' third daughter Claudia was born in Darmstadt in 1956.
+The Fontaines' third daughter, Claudia, was born in Darmstadt in 1956.
 During this period, Virginia began to focus more on her own work, which included curating and photography.
 At the request of Gordon Gilkey, the print curator for Oregon State University at Corvallis and former Adjutant General in charge of salvaging looted European art, she curated and procured prints for an exhibition of contemporary German prints in 1963.
-She was also the translator for the first definitive work on Hans Hartung published by Ottomar Domnick who was a major collector of contemporary works from that time period.
+She was also the translator for the first definitive work on Hans Hartung published by Ottomar Domnick, who was a major collector of contemporary works from that time period.

 In 1969, the Fontaines moved to Guadalajara, Mexico, following Paul Fontaine's retirement.
-1992 at age 75, Paul moved to Austin, Texas to be nearer to his daughters.
+In 1992 at age 75, Paul moved to Austin, Texas to be nearer to his daughters.
 He died in 1996 at age 82.